LennartFr/alf20191ibmbc/HL BYFA.md

 ## Your first steps on the way to building Hyperledger Fabric applications

-Hyperledger Fabric comes with the excellent <a href="https://hyperledger.github.io/composer/latest/installing/installing-index.html">Hyperledger Composer tool </a> that makes easy to quickly come up to speed writing Fabric applications.

-But the Composer will not have the same central role in the Hyperledger Fabric architecture that it had in 2018.
-Which leades to the question of how you create your very first Hyperledger Fabric app outside of the warm confines of Composer?

-Let's take a look at an alternative way of getting started by leveraging two Hyperledger Sample apps on the Hyperledger  <a href="https://hyperledger-fabric.readthedocs.io/en/release-1.3/build_network.html">ReadTheDocs site.</a>

-The first is <a href="https://hyperledger-fabric.readthedocs.io/en/release-1.3/build_network.html">Build Your First Network </a> with the BYFN.sh script.
+Let's start by bringing up a Hyperledger Fabric Network: <a href="https://hyperledger-fabric.readthedocs.io/en/release-1.3/build_network.html">Build Your First Network </a> with the BYFN.sh script.

 The second is the <a href="https://hyperledger-fabric.readthedocs.io/en/release-1.3/write_first_app.html?highlight=fabcar#writing-your-first-application">Writing your first Application</a> commonly known as FabCar.